 Just So You Know…

-- The Salar de Uyuniin Bolivia is so flat that NASA use its surface to calibrate satellite orbits.
+- The Salar de Uyuni in Bolivia is so flat that NASA uses its surface to calibrate satellite orbits.

-- Consumption of too much salt can be deadly – you need to take about 1 gram of salt per kilogram of weight to die and this was used as a method of ritual suicide in China.
+- Consumption of too much salt can be deadly.
+You need to take about 1 gram of salt per kilogram of weight to die, and this was a method of ritual suicide in China.

-- Salt is so essential to the body that if you drink too much water it can flush it out of your system and cause fatal Hyponatremia.
+- Salt is one of the most essential things to the body.
+Drinking too much water can flush it out of your system and cause fatal Hyponatremia.